Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/03-aks-build.md

     ```
     az account list
     ```
-3. Find your RG name
+3. Find your RG name (Location should be centralus)

     ```
     az group list